fsat/conductr-doc/src/main/play-doc/developer/BundleConfiguration.md

 The bind-port allocated to your bundle will be available as an environment variable to your component.
 For example, given the default settings where an endpoint named "web" is declared that has a dynamically allocated port, an environment variable named `WEB_BIND_PORT` will become available. `WEB_BIND_IP` is also available and should be used as the interface to bind to.

 Service names are declared through `serviceName` property for each endpoint.
-A service name is used address the service when performing a service lookup.
-[Resolving services](ResolvingServices) describes service resolution in a greater detail.
+A service name is used address the service when performing a service lookup. [[Resolving services|ResolvingServices]] describes service resolution in a greater detail.

-The request acls is declared through `acls` property, and allows declaration of HTTP, TCP, and UDP based endpoints.
-[Request acl configuration](RequestAclConfiguration) describes how to configure request acls in a greater detail.
+The request acls is declared through the `acls` property, and allows declaration of HTTP, TCP, and UDP based endpoints. [[ACL configuration|AclConfiguration]] describes how to configure request acls in a greater detail.

 ### Docker Containers and ports